Does Breast Implant Removal Reduce Breast Tissue?

 • Pre-implant Appearance – Women with naturally larger, denser breasts may experience less noticeable changes than those with smaller breasts.
 Similarly, the shape of your ribcage and the distribution of breast tissue before the implant placement can influence the final outcome.

 • Implant History – The type, size, placement, and duration of implant placement all contribute to the degree of tissue stretching and potential atrophy.
-Larger implants, submuscular placement (under the muscle), and prolonged implant duration tend to have a more noticeable impact on the surrounding tissues.
+Larger implants, submuscular implant placement (under the muscle), and prolonged implant duration tend to have a more noticeable impact on the surrounding tissues.

 • Techniques and Capsulectomy – The techniques used for implant removal and the decision to perform a capsulectomy (removal of the scar tissue capsule that forms around the implant) can significantly impact the final aesthetic.
 A skilled surgeon will focus on minimizing scarring, preserving healthy tissue, and optimizing the breast shape.